spotify/confidence-sdk-js/api/client-http.api.md

     timeout(duration: number): this;
 }

+// Warning: (ae-missing-release-tag) "RequestError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class RequestError extends Error {
 }

+// Warning: (ae-missing-release-tag) "ResolveContext" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ResolveContext = {
     targeting_key?: string;
 };

+// Warning: (ae-missing-release-tag) "ResolvedFlag" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ResolvedFlag<T = any> = {
     flag: string;